airr-community/airr-standards/docs/swtools/airr_swtools_standard.rst

 complex, we require example data and details of expected output, so that users can confirm that their installation is functioning as expected.
-Furthermore, metadata (such as for example germline gene libraries) and other software dependenciesshould be checked when the tool runs, and informative error messages issued if necessary.
+Furthermore, metadata (such as for example germline gene libraries) and other software dependencies should be checked when the tool runs, and informative error messages issued if necessary.

 Dependencies and Containers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Containers

 Containers encapsulate everything needed to run a piece of software into
 a single convenient executable that is largely independent of the user’s